-These registers contain the measured output currents, expressed as unsigned sixteen bits integers, with a resolution of 1 mA.
+This register contains the measured output current, expressed as an unsigned sixteen bits integer, with a resolution of 1 mA.
 Given a register value, the corresponding actual current for a light output can be calculated as follows:

-MeasuredCurrent[x] [A] = value(MEASURED\CURRENT[x]) \ 0.001
+MeasuredCurrent [A] = value(MEASURED\CURRENT0) \ 0.001

-These registers are updated as long as the outputs are activated.
-The registers stop being updated when the outputs turn off.
-These registers are read only.
+This register is updated as long as the output is activated.
+The register stop being updated when the output turns off.
+This register is read only.

 14.2.46.
-Registers MEASURED\VOLTAGE[0-1]
+Register MEASURED\VOLTAGE0

-The controller is capable of measuring the actual output voltages for the two light outputs.
+The controller is capable of measuring the actual output voltage for the light output LD.